 French, German, or Spanish

-The Department of World Languages and Cultures (WLAC) offers single-language majors in French, German, or Spanish, and in two languages combined (French, German, and/or Spanish) through the world languages and literature major.
-The department also offers interdisciplinary concentrations in global studies, language and world trade, and Latin American studies.
+The Department of World Languages and Cultures (WLAC) offers single-language majors in French, German, or Spanish, and in two languages combined (French, German, and/or Spanish) through the world language and literature major.
+The department also offers interdisciplinary concentrations in global studies, Latin American studies and language and world trade.
 Students majoring in language and world trade may choose a concentration in French, German, Spanish, or another world language.
 All WLAC majors and interdisciplinary concentrations earn a bachelor of arts degree.

 |Completion of the major or minor is determined by the number of credits in the language.
 In order to fulfill the minimum credits required, additional credit hours must be completed for any courses taken or transferred in for fewer than 4 credits.

-*See the Curriculum and Instruction section for details on middle school, secondary, and P-12 teacher certification in French, German, and Spanish.
+*See the Teacher Education section for details on middle school, secondary, and P-12 teacher certification in French, German, and Spanish.

 At all levels, language instruction at Samford is based on developing proficiency in the four skills of understanding, speaking, reading, and writing, studied within the geographical and cultural context of the target language.
 Instructional and assessment methodologies follow competency-based guidelines established by the American Council for the Teaching of Foreign Languages (ACTFL).
 The campus experience is enhanced by language and computer laboratories and complemented by numerous opportunities to study in one of the department’s classrooms abroad.